 Can I file a defective product liability claim?

-These cases are all but impossible to handle on your own and really require skilled attorneys like those at Swanson, Lathen, Prestwich, PC.
+These cases are impossible to handle independently and require skilled attorneys like those at Swanson, Lathen, Prestwich, PC.
 Weāll help you make sure your case is prepared and handled correctly.

 Who do I sue for a defective product claim?

-Choosing who to sue in a defective product claim can be complicated, as there are several parties that may be liable.
-A few possible parties that you can sue typically include:
+Choosing who to sue in a defective product claim can be complicated, as several parties may be liable.
+A few possible parties that you can sue include:

 - The wholesaler: this is a middleman that purchases products directly from the manufacturer and sells them to retailers to make a profit;